Moshfegh/image_processing/README.md

       example call:
       python process_mask.py 4 treatments.txt

+--> post_qc.py - additional cell filtering step after segmentation

+   * removes any low intensity cell stacks and clumps of cells, i.e. cell crops with more than one nucleus. moves everything to unused/ folder and saves filtering metrics as well as histograms of # of nuclei per cell crop

+      example call:
+      python post_qc.py 4 treatments.txt /home/ymoshfegh/1014e/20241217/

 --> cellpose.ipynb - [OPTIONAL] notebook for visualizing and checking segmentation and tuning parameters for specific experiment